gcapes/git-course/02-local.md

 $ mkdir common
 $ gedit common/references.txt
 ~~~

-We will also add a few lines to our paper (journal.txt).
+We will also add a citation in our paper (journal.txt).
 Now we need to record
-our work in the repository so we neeadding d to make a commit.
+our work in the repository so we need to make a commit.
 First we tell Git to
 track the references.
 We can actually tell Git to track everything in the given
 subdirectory: